ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/The Open Market foundation paper.md

 #### 1.4.3.
 Digital Commons

-The free software movement, born from the early internet philosophy, established digital commons.
-Knowledge, infrastructure, and user-space software available to all for free in order to progress collective innovation.
+The free software movement, born from the early internet philosophy, organically established digital commons: knowledge, infrastructure, and user-space software available to all for free in order to progress collective innovation.

 Most of the modern infrastructure and innovation today is built on top of these digital commons.
-While big tech corporations are often praised for their achievements and innovation capacity, it is fair to assume that none of that would have happened without the early public investment into these digital commons.
+While big tech corporations are often praised for their achievements and innovation capacity, it is fair to assume that none of that would have happened without the early public investment into the internet and these digital commons.

-As any other commons, digital commons suffer an eponym tragedy: despite acknowledging the immense economic value enabled for them by these digital commons, no participant is incentivized to invest in building and maintaining them.
+As any other commons, digital commons suffer an eponym tragedy: despite acknowledging and benefiting from the immense economic value created for them by these digital commons, no participant is incentivized to invest in building and maintaining them.
 In fact, the exact opposite is true: each individual is incentivized to act in a way that will ultimately be harmful to all individuals.

 #### 1.4.4.
-Free software has both infinite and zero added value
+Free Software has both Infinite and Zero Added Value

-The economic value driven by (some) of the free software available as digital commons is immense.
+The economic value indirectly created by (some) of the free software available as digital commons is immense.
 Multiple converging economics research studies, in particular in Europe, showed that Free and Libre Open-Source Software (FLOSS) had a x100 to x1000 leverage on economic value creation.
-Meaning that for each euro invested in open source, up to 1000 euros would be created in the EU block GDP.
+Meaning that for each additional euro invested in open source, up to 1000 euros would be created in the EU block GDP [19].

-Meanwhile, on the markets, FLOSS has no or even negative added value.
-Added value being defined as the `price-cost` equation, and the price of free software inherently being 0.
-This does not prevent Commercial Open Source Software (COSS) from generating substantial revenue and being an incrementally more common strategy for for-profit enterprises to enter busy markets with 'the open-source alternative to X' products.
-However, history has shown that COSS suffer the same conflicting incentives leading to the Tragedy of the Commons described in 1.4.3.
-In particular, there are increasing occurrences of companies deciding to restrict the previously FLOSS License of their flagship software to a new one incompatible with the four freedoms exposed in section 1.4.1.
+Meanwhile on the markets, FLOSS has no or even negative added value.
+Added value being defined as the `price-cost` equation and the price of free software naturally being 0.

+Note this does not prevent for-profit Commercial Open Source Software (COSS) projects from sometimes generating substantial revenue and from being an incrementally more common strategy to enter busy markets with 'the open-source alternative to X' products.
+However, history has shown that COSS suffer the same conflicting, destructive incentives leading to the Tragedy of the Commons we described in 1.4.3.
+In particular, there are increasingly numerous occurrences of companies restricting the previously FLOSS License of their flagship software to a new one incompatible with the four freedoms exposed in section 1.4.1.

 ### 1.5.
 Philosophical considerations